marianif/marianif/README.md

 ### 🔭 I’m currently working on [Seetizen](https://seetizen.co)
 - **Seetizen** is an indipendent, no-profit and free **social media platform** born to connect and engage communities on a local level.
+It's my first-ever cloud full stack project currently on Beta Testing

 #### 🌱 I’m currently learning *Solidity* and *Web3*